-The new offence will work alongside the existing offence of driving while impaired through drink or drugs.
-Drugs covered by the new rules include:
+The offence works alongside the offences of driving while impaired through drink or drugs.
+Drugs covered by the rules around driving under the influence of controlled drugs above specified limits include:

 - Cannabis (weed)